ubiquitypress/operas-metrics-widget/README.md

 The above code seems quite complicated at first, though it can be quite intutive once broken down.

 The first thing to note is the `sessions` object, which is a direct child field of the _tabs_ object.
-Sessions is one of the supported measures TODO by the widget, along with many other data sources.
+Sessions is one of the [supported measures](#supported-measures) by the widget, along with many other data sources.
 The widget expects any child fields of the _tabs_ object to match one of the supported measures - so _sessions_ here could easily be something else, such as _downloads_, _tweets_, _annotations_, and so forth.

 As we've defined a _sessions_ object, we have now told the widget that we want to be able to see the metrics available to us for the _sessions_ measure, making it appear on the navigation menu.
 Within the _sessions_ object are two more child fields - `nav_counts` and `graphs`.